 Austin Crawley always knew he wanted a career helping people, beginning with a part-time job at a pharmacy in Year 10.
 But the alignment of some key events helped him find his dream job.

-In the third year of my Bachelor of Business (Tourism and Hospitality Management/Human Resource Management) degree, I had the opportunity to apply for Work-integrated Learning with RACV and was selected for a 12-month paid position at the RACV Club.
-Only one student is selected for the program each year, so I knew I had to take this once-in-a-lifetime opportunity when it presented itself!”
+In the third year of my business degree (Tourism and Hospitality Management/Human Resource Management), I had the opportunity to apply for and was selected for a 12-month paid position at the RACV Club.
+Only one student is selected for the program each year, so I knew I had to take this once-in-a-lifetime opportunity!

 The technical and operational skills I learnt during my co-op placement were invaluable.
 Surprisingly, it also helped guide me towards my true calling, in human resources (HR).

 I recently began a full-time graduate internship in HR with Siemens.
 So far I'm loving it and I hope it leads to something permanent.
 Either way it's already developed me in an area I'm passionate about.

 My advice to any student considering study is look beyond what your friends or family have traditionally done.
 Consider the lifestyle, level of support offered and find a uni culture that suits you.
 Be prepared to work hard, take every opportunity you get and most of all – believe in yourself."